glbala87/ELLA_tool/docs/technical/genepanels.md

 # Gene panels

 ::: warning NOTE
-This documentation is a work in progress and is incomplete.
+This documentation is a work in progress and may be incomplete.

-Please contact developers for more details.
 :::

 Everything in ELLA revolves around gene panels, and they're an essential part of the configuration.
 Note that a gene panel doesn't have to be a targeted panel in the traditional sense, but can include all genes in the exome if desired.

 A gene panel includes, among other things, the following: